isabella232/presentation-druxt_101/slides.md

 ## using DruxtSite

 <!--
-Now, let's talk about how to get started using DruxtSite yourself.
+DruxtSite is the quickest way to get started if you are looking to build a decoupled Site.

-Being Fully decoupled, Druxt requires both a Drupal and a Nuxt codebase.
+It's nearly zero-config and sets up all the required frontend modules for a semi-traditional Drupal site with a Vue.js based theme layer.
 -->

 ---